 Copyright 1991 Donald Martin, How to be a Successful Student

 Fixed Schedule Productivity - Study Hacks - A very busy MIT post-doc explains his system for getting things done.

-Uncover Your Procrastination Hotspots - PsychologyToday.com - Take a free 20 question test on procrastination, know where you stand, then learn how to eliminate your procrastination hot spots.
+A Procrastination Test to Uncover Procrastination Patterns - PsychologyToday.com - Take a free 20-question test on procrastination, know where you stand, then learn how to eliminate your procrastination hot spots.

 Videos and Podcasts

 Stop Procrastinating, Get More Done - bNet.com - If you've ever said, "I work better under pressure," listen to this podcast.
-Spend 7 useful minutes and learn about procrastination
+Spend seven useful minutes and learn about procrastination

 WebTools and Apps

 Google Tasks - works with the University's new Google Apps service

 Rescue Time - no data entry time tracker/data analysis